jeffmangot/Coassembled_genomes/README.md

 Here are deposited two draft assemblies of two clades of MAST-4 (uncultured marine HF) resulting from the co-assembling of separately-sequenced SAGs belonging to the same species.
 It results draft assemblies estimated to cover around 68–74% of the genome of these two species.

-These SAGs provied from 14 and 9 cells from MAST-4A and MAST-4E isolated during the Tara Oceans expedition.
+These SAGs provided from 14 and 9 cells from MAST-4A and MAST-4E isolated during the Tara Oceans expedition.

 The raw sequences of these two draft genomes are deposited here (including both contigs < and > 1kb).

-The work resulting of the study of these two co-assembled genomes have been published in Mangot et al., Sci.
+The work resulting of the study of these two co-assembled genomes has been published in Mangot et al., Sci.
 Rep., 2017.

 ## Additional questions